-The DSE must conduct a field review of potential ITS device sites as part of the Conceptual Design stage.
+The DSE must conduct a physical field review of potential ITS device sites as part of the Conceptual Design stage.
 During this phase of the design process, the DSE shall verify the viability of the initial site selection, and identify any potential conflicts, potential power sources and communications linkages.
 Potential conflicts could include topography, access/maintainability, Right-of-Way restrictions, and power or communication issues.
 Adjustments to the locations, if necessary, shall be made at this time to minimize or eliminate these potential conflicts.
 The DSE should also obtain general location information including GIS latitude and longitude information for the ITS devices and elevation information for sites.
 All latitude, longitude, and elevation information shall be consistent with Illinois Tollway standards.

-The DSE shall take photos of proposed locations for each ITS device, correlating to proposed locations shown on the concept drawings, as well as locations of any existing fiber optic backbone, existing handholes and existing power sources utilized for the proposed design.
+The DSE shall take photos of proposed locations for each ITS device, correlating to proposed locations shown on the concept drawings, as well as locations of any existing fiber optic backbone, existing handholes and existing power sources utilized for the proposed design and provide copy of those site photos to the GEC as part of the 60% design review.